vict0rsch/deep_learning/useful_resources.md

 	_This is where I started with Deep Learning and I want to **thank [M. Nielsen](http://michaelnielsen.org/)** for his very informative and pedagogical work._

+4. **<http://cs231n.github.io/>** A great set of lessons, from a Python/Numpy introduction to Convolutional Neural Networks.
+It also rapidly mentions other machine learning techniques such as SVMs and kNN.

 Reading papers
 ---
 If you like reading papers and read a lot of papers (or at least once a month) I suggest you download and use **[Mendeley](https://www.mendeley.com/dashboard/)**: